Quick Start Guide¶

 On the collection set detail page, under Collections click the Add Collection button and select a type.

-Collection types differ based on the social media platform and the part of the API from which the social media is to be collected.
-For more information, see Collection types.
+Collection harvest types differ based on the social media platform and the part of the API from which the social media is to be collected.
+For example, a “Twitter search” collects tweets from Twitter’s search API.

 The collection types supported by SFM include: